compdemocracy/polis/docs/deployment.md

 But if we update the database schema after your initial provisioning of your server via Docker, you'll need to manually apply each new SQL migration.

+- Please note: **Backups are your responsibility.** These instructions assume the data is disposable, and do not attempt to make backups.
+    - Pull requests are welcome if you'd like to see more guidance on this.
 - Your database data is stored on a docker volume, which means that it will persist even when you destroy all your docker containers.
 Be mindful of this.
     - You can remove ALL volumes defined within a `docker-compose` file via: `docker-compose down --volumes`